 In humans, lithium carbonate may cause fetal harm when administered to a pregnant woman.
 Data from lithium birth registries suggest an increase in cardiac and other anomalies, especially Ebstein’s anomaly.
 If this drug is used in women of childbearing potential, or during pregnancy, or if a patient becomes pregnant while taking this drug, the patient should be apprised of the potential hazard to the fetus.

 Usage in Nursing Mothers

 Lithium is excreted in human milk.
-Nursing should not be undertaken during lithium therapy except in rare and unusual circumstances where, in the view of the physician, the potential benefits to the mother outweigh possible hazard to the infant or neonate.
+Nursing should not be undertaken during lithium therapy except in rare and unusual circumstances where, in the view of the physician, the potential benefits to the mother outweigh possible hazards to the infant or neonate.
 Signs and symptoms of lithium toxicity such as hypertonia, hypothermia, cyanosis, and ECG changes have been reported in some infants and neonates.

 Safety and effectiveness in pediatric patients under 12 years of age have not been determined; its use in these patients is not recommended.

-The ability to tolerate lithium is greater during the acute manic phase and decreases when manic symptoms subside (see DOSAGE AND ADMINISTRATION).
+The ability to tolerate lithium is greater during the acute manic phase and decreases when manic symptoms subside [see DOSAGE AND ADMINISTRATION].

 In addition to sweating and diarrhea, concomitant infection with elevated temperatures may also necessitate a temporary reduction or cessation of medication.

-Concomitant administration of carbamazepine and lithium may increase the risk of neurotoxic side effects.
 The following drugs can lower serum lithium concentrations by increasing urinary lithium excretion: acetazolamide, urea, xanthine preparations, and alkalinizing agents such as sodium bicarbonate.

 Concomitant extended use of iodide preparations, especially potassium iodide, with lithium may produce hypothyroidism.